 When I tell someone what to do to get better and they do something like this, I get really, really mad.

-The rest of the day I couldn’t get the incident out of my mind.
-I have never been so offended.
+I couldn’t get the incident out of my mind.
+I was seething all day and didn’t get anything done.

 However, as I was driving, I got a call from Jim Dietz.
-He told me how fun Bloomsday had been and apologized for not hearing a word I said when I shouted at him during the race.
+He told me how fun Bloomsday had been and apologized for not hearing a word I said.
 He plugged his ears because he’s sensitive to loud music.

 I hadn’t thought of that.
 It’s a Bloomsday tradition to have bands play at several spots along the course.
 One was playing right by me, and they were pretty loud.